harindaka/jsonmerge.net/README.md

                         in the order specified.
 JSON strings always override any file based content.

-  --output-json-file    Path to the output file.
+  -o, --output-file     Path to the output file.
 If file exists it will be
                         overwritten.
 If this option is not specified output will be written to standard output.

   --comments-ignore     (Default: true) Ignore comments when parsing.

   --line-info-ignore    (Default: true) Ignore line info when parsing.

   --array-concat        (Default: false) Concat arrays when merging.